 This website will help you to understand what ‘safeguarding’ is, who is responsible for keeping children safe and what will happen if your family needs professional help.

 If you are ever concerned about the safety or well‐being of someone at our school please talk to one of the school’s Designated Safeguarding Leads (DSLs).

 Safeguarding Lead Governor: Mark Humphries

 This school is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.
-This means that we have a Child Protection Policy and procedures in place.
 Click below for a school guidance leaflet for volunteers and the Federation Child Protection and Safeguarding Policy.